connexcs/docs/cli-restriction.md

 Regex: ^(?!(1234|5678)).*$\n

-Where 1234 & 5678 are two different CLI's. you can block more than one CLI.
+Where 1234 & 5678 are two different CLI's, you can block more than one CLI.